PitCoder/NetworkMonitor/README.md

 ### Content
 - Introduction to Network Service Management
 - Network Monitoring using SNMP

-- Perfomance Monitoring and Failure Detection
+- Monitoring for SLA's and Fault Management
 - Configuration Management and Server Monitoring

 ### Introduction to Network Service Management